DWI & Texas Driver’s License Suspension

 Experienced DWI Lawyers Do Win Some Cases

-Administrative License Suspension Periods.
+Administrative License Suspension Durations.

-If your license has been suspended because of a DWI arrest, you only have 15 days to ask for a hearing contesting the license suspension.
+If your license has actually been suspended because of a DWI arrest, you only have 15 days to ask for a hearing contesting the license suspension.

-If you provide a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
+If you supply a specimen above the legal limit of.08, your license will be suspended for no less than 90 days.
 The license suspension varies depending upon if you have an operator’s license, a commercial license or chauffeur license.

 License Suspension for Failing a Breath or Blood Test

-Transportation Code 524.022 sets out the length of suspensions in cases where the specific failed the breath or blood test:
+Transportation Code 524.022 sets out the length of suspensions in cases where the specific stopped working the breath or blood test:

-( 1) 90 days if the person’s operating record reveals no alcohol-related or drug-related enforcement contact during the Ten Years preceding the date of the individual’s arrest; or
+( 1) 90 days if the person’s operating record shows no alcohol-related or drug-related enforcement contact throughout the 10 years preceding the date of the person’s arrest; or

 License Suspension for Declining a Breath or Blood Test

-Transportation Code 724.035 sets out the suspension duration for refusal cases.
+Transportation Code 724.035 sets out the suspension period for rejection cases.

-( 1) suspend the individual’s license to operate a motor vehicle on a public highway for 180 days; or
+( 1) suspend the person’s license to operate a motor vehicle on a public highway for 180 days; or

-How long does it require to get an ALR hearing?
+For how long does it require to get an ALR hearing?

 ALR Hearings and License Suspensions

-How do I get my license back after the suspension period in Texas?
+How do I get my license back after the suspension duration in Texas?

-Can an ALR choice be appealed?
+Can an ALR decision be appealed?

 Yes.
 You will be required to pay a fee to appeal the underlying choice, however you may appeal the ALR decision.
 This likewise grants you more time to operate on your license without the suspension going into result.
 Sadly, the law is really beneficial to the administrative judge, so very few appeals succeed.